 How do you apply?

-We are currently accepting applications for Career Essentials.
+We are no longer accepting applications for the 2017 Spring Career Essentials program.
+The application will open in September for our Fall program.
 For more information about applying to Career Essentials, please visit the How to Apply page.

 How often are the workshops?